Dynamical Properties of Safety Filters for Linear Systems and Affine Control Barrier Functions

-On the other hand, Figure~\ref{fig:two-behaviors} illustrates the dynamical behaviors for two systems in 3D for which $\tilde{\bA}$ has a pair of complex conjugate eigenvalues with positive real part, which is a case not covered by either Thm.~\ref{thm:global-exponential-stability} nor Prop.~\ref{prop:unbounded-trajectories}.
-This case can either lead to the origin being GES (top) or the trajectories being unbounded (bottom).
+{ There are various examples not covered by the results in the paper.
+For example, as mentioned in Section~\ref{sec:stability-origin} the origin is not GES for the example in~\cite[Section III.B]{NM-JC-PS-KZ:25} for which $\tilde{\bA}$ is Hurwitz but $\tilde{\bA} \bA_0$ has negative real eigenvalues (and hence the assumptions of Theorem~\ref{thm:global-exponential-stability} are violated).} Similarly, Figure~\ref{fig:two-behaviors} illustrates two systems for which $\tilde{\bA}$ has a pair of complex conjugate eigenvalues with positive real part, which can lead to the origin being GES (top) or the trajectories being unbounded (bottom).